 Aunt Margaret let me tidy up her jewelry box.
-I untangle the necklaces and put them in the two bottom drawers, bracelets in the middle section and earrings on top.
+I untangled the necklaces and put them in the two bottom drawers, bracelets in the middle section and earrings on top.

 There’s an ashtray filled with change in one of the bedrooms with so many quarters.
 There’s gotta be at least, I don’t know, a lot of money in it.
 Quarters are the best kind of change.
 With a quarter, you can buy two things of gum and a Charleston Chew.
 With a bunch of quarters, you can get even more.

 I linger near the bureau where the ashtray’s at.
 I steal three quarters and stir the coins that are left.
 No one will notice anything’s missing, and even if they do, they won’t think I did it.
 They’ll blame Donald or Joseph before they blame me.
 Those boys are always getting into trouble.

 I don’t know how it happened, but all of a sudden, Michael is cooler than anyone I know.
 He wears dungarees with boots and no shirt.
 He has hair under his armpits.
 When some kid rides up on a minibike asking for a cigarette, Michael gives him one.
 That’s how I know he smokes.

 I move in for a third try.
 Donald says I shouldn’t, that I’m gonna get in trouble, but I don’t care.
 I fish through the ice for a ginger ale.
 That’s when Uncle Mike comes charging out the back door.
-He grabs a hold of Dennis and Joseph, picking them up off the ground by their shirts.
+He grabs hold of Dennis and Joseph, picking them up off the ground by their shirts.
 The rest of us scatter.

 Neither boy tells on me.
 I feel bad but say nothing.
 I’m too afraid.
-I go back inside, past the kitchen where the grown-ups are laughing and being all loud, into the bathroom.
+I go inside, past the kitchen where the grown-ups are laughing and being all loud.
+Into the bathroom again.
 I lock the door and check on my money.
 I sit on the toilet for a little while and think about more stuff I can buy.

 It feels like we’ve been here forever.
 I wish we could just eat and go home.
-Daddy went with Uncle Mike to Joe Maloney’s house, and they’ve been gone almost three hours.
+Daddy went with Uncle Mike to Joe Maloney’s house, and they’ve been gone for almost three hours.
 My mother sent the boys up the block to check on things.
 They came back saying Daddy’s drunk, that he took his pants off and can’t put them back on.
-Now, he’s standing in the middle of the street in his boxer shorts.
+Now, he’s standing in the middle of the street in his underwear.
 Somebody needs to go get him.
 Mommy won’t do it, she’s too embarrassed.

 Christine catches up to me.
 She is pushing a baby stroller.
 Her doll is naked and has green magic marker all over her eyelids and one cheek.
-“I saw you fall.
-Are you okay?”
+“Are you okay?”

 “Don’t be sad,” she says.

 She looks up at the ice cream truck and back toward the house.
-“I’ll get you a rag.”
+“If you watch my baby, I’ll get you a rag.”